catelynr2/se_project_coffeeshop/README.md

 # Practicum Coffee Shop

 This is the second project of the Web Development program at Practicum.
-It was created using HTML and CSS, based on the design brief.
+It was created using HTML and CSS, based on the design brief, and functions as a webpage where users can find information about the cafe and make a reservation to dine in.

 ## Project features